aleksey-mashanov/brisyncd/README.md

 ## Configuration

-Additional configuration can be provided by a configuration file.
+To make all your displays look alike in the full range of the main display brightness tuning of the transfer function is required.
+This can be done using four parameters: `min`, `max`, `gamma` and `contrast`.

-If no `--config` option provided `brisyncd` reads configuration from `~/.brisyncd.json` and `/usr/local/etc/brisyncd.json` (the first found of them).
+`brisyncd` reads configuration from `~/.brisyncd.json` and `/usr/local/etc/brisyncd.json` (the first found of them, can be overridden using `--config` command-line option).
 Configuration file is a JSON with the following structure (all fields are optional, see `brisyncd -h` for detailed description):